Reading Intervention Resources and Books for Dyslexic Kids and Reluctant Readers

-Some children with dyslexia can feel disheartened when it comes to their difficulties, and it can put them off reading altogether.
-We’re here to make sure that doesn’t happen, and to put the fun and spark back into learning to read.
-It takes instruction on how to teach phonics, the right tools and approaches (assistive technologies and extra time allowances) and resources, patience, commitment from all involved, to assist all children to learn to read.
+Some children with dyslexia can feel disheartened at school.
+Dyslexic kids think in different and wondrous ways!
+Their strengths should be identified and harnessed to raise feelings of self-worth.
+We’re here help support and engage all children when learning to read.
+We are advocates of fun, multi-sensory approaches when learning to read sounds in words.
+Kids tell us that our dyslexia friendly books are ‘very ‘cool’.
+It takes evidence-based instruction to properly teach phonics, the right tools and approaches (assistive technologies and extra time allowances) and resources, patience, commitment from all involved, to assist all children to learn to read.

-The Reading Mountain’s dyslexia-friendly books are not only for kids with dyslexia but for all beginning readers.
-The simple chapter books are here to engage kids and to make things easier for librarians and teachers.
-Sometimes when we see a child struggling, we want to help but don’t know where to start, and The Reading Mountain can help.
-The short vowel set is aimed at children who have mastered all 44 phonemes but are still decoding when they come to an unknown word.
+The Reading Mountain’s dyslexia friendly books are not just for dyslexic students but for all beginning, reluctant or disengaged readers.
+Sometimes when we see a child struggling, we want to help but don’t know where to start.
+The Reading Mountain’s stories can help.
+The first short vowel set is written for children who have mastered all 44 phonemes but are still decoding when they come to an unknown word.

-Get books for dyslexic kids from The Reading Mountain Today!
+Get books for kids with dyslexia from The Reading Mountain Today!